valCech/Build-a-Library/README.md

 # Build-a-Library
 Codecademy challenge.
-Requires intermittent  knowledge of  Classes, inheritances, sub-classes, setters &amp; getters
+Requires a strong understanding of class syntax and inheritance.